HOSPITAL HILL HIGH SCHOOL

 Special gratitude is given to our outgoing officials under the able cadet leader Daniel Mureithi, whose contribution to stimulating suggestions and encouragement helped the club achieve a lot in 2019.

-I would also like to acknowledge with much appreciation the crucial role of our trainer from St. John Ambulance, Ms Nicole Domtilla Oloo, who availed herself throughout the training sessions and graced our end year party.
+I would also like to acknowledge with much appreciation the crucial role of our trainer from St. John Ambulance, Ms Nicole Domtilla Oloo, who availed herself throughout the training sessions and graced our end-of-year party.
 She was accompanied by two officers from St. John headquarters: Ms Shantel Wangechi and Ms Anne Nduta.

 Related pages

 Article Guide | Journalism Policy All Rights Reserved.
-Copyright © HOSPITAL HILL HIGH SCHOOL 2024.
+Copyright © HOSPITAL HILL HIGH SCHOOL 2026.
 Powered by Elimu Holdings .

 Terms | Privacy